ChrisNzoka/ChrisNzoka/README.md

 ### ✨ Recent Project

-- A digital Resume for Web Developers with light and dark mode.
+- My personally designed Web Resume with light and dark mode.
 You may view the [live demo](https://chrisnzoka.github.io/Resume/) and the [source code](https://github.com/ChrisNzoka/Resume)